pantelis/aiml-common/lectures/python/_index.md

 4. This is the "official" documentation on Pandas:  [Pandas: powerful Python data analysis toolkit](https://pandas.pydata.org/pandas-docs/stable/pandas.pdf)

-We should also mentioned [Leetcode](https://leetcode.com/) as this is perhaps the most popular destination for anyone that wishes to use the skills learned here to launch a software engineering career in tech.
+We should also mention [Leetcode](https://leetcode.com/) as this is perhaps the most popular destination for anyone that wishes to use the skills learned here to launch a software engineering career in tech.
 It helps you answer all coding-based interview questions.